 The initial credit line ranges from $200 - $300 and the minimum opening deposit starts at just $49, depending on your creditworthiness.
 There is also no annual fee.

-The Capital One Secured MasterCard does not offer a specific rewards program, which is typical for secured card programs.
+There is no rewards program here, which is typical for secured card programs.
 Still, the company does offer cardholders a free credit score tool to help users track and build their credit.

 Citi Double Cash: Best for People with Good Credit History

-If you already have excellent credit history from paying student loans or a mortgage or auto loan on time, the Citi Double Cash is an excellent choice for your first credit card because it's one of the best cash back credit cards.
+If you already have excellent credit history from paying student loans or a mortgage or auto loan on time, the is an excellent choice for your first credit card because it's one of the best cash back credit cards.

 And unlike many other credit card rewards programs, there aren’t restrictions on which categories you can earn points on or limits to how much cash back you can earn.